Danchouvzv/Delai/README.md

 chmod +x .husky/pre-commit
 ```

-The pre-commit hook is configured to run linting and formatting checks before each commit.
-This ensures that all code committed to the repository meets the project's quality standards.
+### Current Limitations

+Currently, ESLint checks are disabled in the pre-commit hook due to a large number of existing errors in the codebase.
+Only formatting checks with Prettier are enforced.
+Once the codebase is properly fixed, linting checks should be re-enabled in the pre-commit hook.